cmgerdes/Easy-MQTT-Switch/DetailedInstructions.md

 7. mqtt_user - the user you have set up on your mqtt server for connecting
 8. mqtt_pass - the password for the mqtt user you have set up on your mqtt server

+Finally, connect your wemos via usb and go to sketch > upload.
+Once the upload is done, disconnect the wemos and reconnect it.
+If you watch your wifi networks you should see a new one pop up with the name you gave for host.
+Connect to this network and browse to 192.168.4.1.
+Enter your wireless network's ssid and password here.
+Assuming you get no error and the AP goes away then setup is complete and the wemos is good to go.

 ## Electronics build
 The primary focus of this project was making the electronics build simple.
 Below are the steps: